 Don’t-miss décor: Every room has artwork that pays homage to campus history.

 This all-suite luxury hotel bleeds Badger red—and not just because it’s located across from Camp Randall Stadium.
 HotelRED wins when it comes to Wisconsin spirit, mostly for partnering with neighborhood businesses to create great experiences for visitors.

 Sweet story: Maurie’s on Monroe Street creates chocolates exclusively for HotelRED, and named its raspberry flavor after the hotel.

 The campus connection is strong at this 105-year-old, prairie-style inn that themes its rooms after Madison’s lakes, the campus and Badger athletics.

-Amazing amenity: Taking a cue from our bike-friendly culture, the inn offers inside bike storage for guests who want to explore our city on two wheels.
+Amazing amenity: Taking a cue from our bike-friendly culture, the inn offers free bike-share passes for guests who want to explore our city on two wheels.